Extremadura 10 – 17 February 2015

 Leaders

-Martin Kelsey OBE is our regular leader in Extremadura where he lives with his family, close to Finca Santa Marta.
-Diary uncertainties mean we are not sure if he'll be co-leading the Honeyguide group in 2015, at the moment.
+Martin Kelsey OBE is our regular leader in Extremadura where he lives with his family, close to our former base at what used to be called Finca Santa Marta.